 Community Colleges are two-year degree (Associates Degree) granting institutions.
 For many US students, this is a good way to bridge the gap between high school and obtaining a four-year Bachelor’s degree.
 For international students, however, community colleges are not recommended because of the lack of amenities (housing and food) provided.
 We have found that the US Embassy is more strict with students interview for a student visa to attend a Community College.
 Instead, we recommend Pathway Programs at four-year universities as a way to help with your transition from high school to university.

-The U.S is more accommodating and flexible with students interested in pursuing more than one major.
-More specifically, liberal arts colleges and universities promote this type of learning.
-This option is not limited to one field of study and a student is able to venture into a differing fields.
+The U.S is more accommodating and flexible with students interested in pursuing more than one major, or for students who are undecided on a major.
+More specifically, liberal arts colleges and universities promote exploring different subjects as part of their curriculum.
+Therefore, students are not limited to one field of study, but can venture into differing fields.
 For example, a student can have major in both chemistry and business.

 Depending on when you are interested in beginning your semester, it is advisable to calculate a year before the date when working with us.
 For example, if you are interested in the Fall intake (September), we would recommend starting the process in the Fall (September) of the previous year.
 This is not limited since some schools are more flexible than others.

 For most Ivy League and Tier 1 universities, the SAT or ACT is required to be considered for admission.
-However, there are several schools in the US that are test optional.
+For the 2021-2022 application cycle, there are more than 400 universities that are now test-optional due to COVID-19, including the Ivy Leagues and other Tier I universities.
 If English is your first language, and the language of instruction at your high school, then the TOEFL or IELTS can usually be waived.
-We’ll let you know if it’s required to be considered for admission.
+More and more universities are also accepting Duolingo, which is a newer, more affordable English proficiency exam that can be completed on your own time.
+We’ll let you know what requirements are needed to be considered for admission at each of your universities.

 The U.S and Canada recognize and accept International Baccalaureate Diploma, Kenya Certificate of Secondary Education (KCSE), British and American curriculum.